ZebMcKayhan/WireguardManager/README.md

 ## Geo-location
 Note: development of this feature have been terminated.
 Please use it if it fit your needs.
 This feature might be removed in future versions.

 This tool is handly to i.e. change the location of a specific client.
-This only works for peers in policy (P) mode.
+This only works for peers in policy (P) mode and it only works on static assigned ips (gui: LAN-->DHCP-Server).
 if you have multiple vpn connections wich outputs in different countries, say something like this:
 ```sh
 E:Option ==> peer